syncfusion-content/maui-docs/MAUI/Calendar/headers.md

 {% endhighlight %}
 {% endtabs %}

+N>
+* When using data template selector, performance issues occur as the conversion template views take time within the framework.

 ## View header
 You can customize all the properties of the View Header using [HeaderView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarMonthView.html#Syncfusion_Maui_Calendar_CalendarMonthView_HeaderView).
 By using this property, you can customize the Background, Height, TextFormat, and TextStyle of the Calendar.